alfille/eMission/README.md

 ## Design
 * Runs entirely in a web browser (like Chrome, Safari, Edge)
 * Connects and shares data whenever the internet is available
-* Installed just be clicking a web link
+* Installed just by clicking a web link
 * Password protected and encrypted communication
 * Free to use and modify
 * Open Source